-This rule is adopted under authority conferred upon the chancellor of the Ohio board of regents by section 3333.21 of the Revised Code.
+This rule is adopted under authority conferred upon the chancellor of higher education by section 3333.21 of the Revised Code.

 (B) Purpose of program

 The "Ohio Academic Scholarship Program" was established to recognize and give financial assistance to the state's academically outstanding students and to encourage these students to attend Ohio's institutions of higher education.

 (1) To be eligible to receive an "Ohio Academic Scholarship" a student must:

 (a) Be a current graduate of an eligible Ohio high school.

 (b) Be an Ohio resident.

 (c) Be enrolled or intend to be enrolled as a full-time undergraduate student in an eligible Ohio institution of higher education.